 - “Istituto tecnico“ - For a combined theoretical and technical education in areas, such as economy, humanities, administration, law, technology or tourism.

 - “Istituto professionale“ - Vocational school for specific trades, crafts and careers.

-Homeschooling is a legal option open to all SOFA sponsored active-duty military, DOD civilians and contractors.
-You children may be eligible for auxiliary services offered by DODEA-Europe.
+Homeschooling is a legal option open to all SOFA sponsored active-duty military, DoD civilians and contractors.
+Your children may be eligible for auxiliary services offered by DoDEA-Europe.
 Contact your SLO for more information and to connect with homeschool groups.

-Your installation’s offerings may vary, but many programs are available through force support squadrons or Morale Welfare and Recreation (MWR) services.
+Your installation’s offerings may vary, but many programs are available through Force Support Squadrons or Morale, Welfare and Recreation (MWR) services.
 Contact your local facilities to enroll.
-Note that waitlists are probable, so get started early!
+Note that waitlists are likely, so get started early!

 - Check with your installation for specific registration information.

 Being a parent isn’t always easy, especially when placed in a new environment.
 Many on-installation and private resources are available for you, such as the A&FRC, ACS or spouses’ clubs.
 Also, look for community websites and social media resources to find support and friendship